transfix/libcvc/VTK_RENDERING.md

-# VTK Rendering Options for Geometry and Volume Data

-This document summarizes the key options in VTK for rendering various types of data, including volume data, arbitrary geometry, volumetric meshes, and isosurfaces.
-It is based on VTK's capabilities as of late 2025, drawing from official documentation and examples.
-VTK provides a flexible pipeline for visualization, typically involving data sources, filters, mappers, actors, and renderers.
-For integration into your computational geometry package, focus on connecting your data (e.g., via vtkImageData, vtkPolyData, or vtkUnstructuredGrid) to the appropriate mappers and actors.

-## Volume Data (3D Texture with Volume Rendering)

-VTK excels at volume rendering for scalar fields, often using ray casting or texture-based methods on structured data like vtkImageData.
-These techniques composite samples along rays to visualize internal structures.

-- **vtkSmartVolumeMapper**: Adaptive mapper that chooses the best method (e.g., GPU ray casting with 3D textures) based on hardware for efficient scalar volume rendering.
-- **vtkGPUVolumeRayCastMapper**: GPU-accelerated ray casting using 3D textures, supporting shading, gradients, and real-time interaction.
-- **vtkFixedPointVolumeRayCastMapper**: CPU-based ray casting with fixed-point precision, useful for software rendering or detailed control.
-- **vtkVolumeTextureMapper3D** (legacy): Direct 3D texture slicing and compositing for hardware-accelerated rendering.
-- Supporting classes:
-  - **vtkVolume**: Actor for the volume in the scene.
-  - **vtkVolumeProperty**: Controls color/opacity transfer functions, shading, and gradient opacity.
-  - **vtkVolumeTexture**: Manages 3D texture data.

-These mappers support techniques like ray integration for compositing.
-For unstructured data, some may require conversion or use unstructured variants.

-## Arbitrary Geometry (Triangles, Quads) with Colored Vertices or Texture Mapping (2D or 3D)

-For surface-based polygonal data (e.g., in vtkPolyData), VTK renders triangles and quads with options for vertex coloring, scalar mapping, or textures.

-- **vtkPolyDataMapper**: Core mapper for polygons, supporting interpolated vertex colors (via scalars) and texture coordinates.
-- **vtkCompositePolyDataMapper**: Handles multi-block polygonal data for complex assemblies.
-- **vtkDataSetMapper**: Versatile for various datasets, including polygons with coloring and textures.
-- Texture options:
-  - **vtkTexture**: Applies 2D/3D textures to surfaces; 3D textures enable volumetric effects like procedural mapping.
-  - Coloring in mappers (e.g., via vtkMapper): Interpolates colors or uses 1D textures for cell-based coloring.
-- Supporting classes:
-  - **vtkActor**: Positions the geometry with properties like color and opacity.
-  - **vtkProperty**: Manages surface attributes and texture binding.

-Multi-texturing is supported for layered effects.

-## Tetrahedral Volumetric Meshes

-Tetrahedral meshes (vtkUnstructuredGrid with VTK_TETRA cells) can be rendered as surfaces or volumes.

-- **vtkUnstructuredGridVolumeRayCastMapper**: Ray casting for volume rendering on tets.
-- **vtkProjectedTetrahedraMapper**: GPU-accelerated projection and compositing for large tet meshes.
-- **vtkUnstructuredGridVolumeZSweepMapper**: Z-sweep algorithm for view-aligned rendering.
-- **vtkUnstructuredGridMapper**: Surface or wireframe rendering of boundaries.
-- **vtkCellGridMapper**: For cell-based rendering, including hybrids.
-- Supporting classes: **vtkVolume** and **vtkVolumeProperty** for attributes.

-Filters like vtkDelaunay3D can generate tets from points.

-## Hexahedral Volumetric Meshes

-Hexahedral meshes (vtkUnstructuredGrid with VTK_HEXAHEDRON cells) use similar unstructured tools; structured hexes can leverage volume mappers.

-- **vtkUnstructuredGridVolumeRayCastMapper**: Sampling and integration for hex volumes.
-- **vtkUnstructuredGridVolumeZSweepMapper**: Z-sweep for hex-dominant data.
-- **vtkSmartVolumeMapper**: Fallback for unstructured hexes.
-- **vtkUnstructuredGridMapper**: Surface rendering.
-- **vtkCellGridMapper** or **vtkCompositeCellGridMapper**: For composite or advanced hex elements.
-- Supporting classes: **vtkVolume** and **vtkVolumeProperty**.

-Polyhedral extensions are available via vtkHDF.

-## Rendering Isosurfaces

-Isosurfaces extract level sets from scalar fields, rendered as polygonal surfaces or directly via volume techniques.
-Extraction creates vtkPolyData for surface rendering, while direct methods use transfer functions for efficiency.

-### Extraction-Based Methods
-These filters generate geometry from volume data, which is then mapped and acted upon.

-- **vtkMarchingCubes**: Classic algorithm for structured data (vtkImageData), extracting one or more isosurfaces from scalar volumes.
-- **vtkContourFilter**: General-purpose for any dataset, supporting multiple contour values; outputs isosurfaces, isolines, or isopoints based on dimensionality.
-- **vtkFlyingEdges**: High-performance alternative to marching cubes for large structured datasets.
-- **vtkContourGrid**: Optimized for unstructured grids, generating isosurfaces from 3D cells.
-- **vtkContour3DLinearGrid**: Fast contouring for linear cells, with options for point merging, attribute interpolation, and normals.
-- **vtkmContour**: Accelerated version using VTK-m for parallel processing.
-- **vtkExtractSurface**: For signed distance fields, extracts zero-crossing isosurfaces with options like hole filling.

-**Rendering Pipeline**: Connect the filter output to **vtkPolyDataMapper** (for scalar coloring or textures) and **vtkActor**.
-Use **SetValue()** or **GenerateValues()** to specify iso-values.

-Example (from implicit function sampling):
-- Use vtkSampleFunction to sample a scalar field.
-- Apply vtkContourFilter to extract the isosurface.
-- Map with vtkPolyDataMapper and add to vtkRenderer.

-### Direct Volume Rendering for Isosurfaces
-Render isosurfaces without mesh extraction using volume mappers, ideal for multiple surfaces or GPU efficiency.

-- **vtkSmartVolumeMapper** or **vtkGPUVolumeRayCastMapper**: Set blend mode to ISOSURFACE_BLEND in vtkVolumeProperty; provide iso-values via vtkContourValues.
-- Enable shading for better visuals; colors/opacity from transfer functions.

-This composites only at contour intersections during ray casting, avoiding mesh generation.

-## Integration Tips
-- **Data Conversion**: Use filters like vtkImageImport for custom volume data or vtkUnstructuredGrid for meshes.
-- **Performance**: GPU mappers for interactivity; CPU for precision.
-- **Customization**: Apply shaders or properties for advanced effects.
-- **Examples**: Check VTK Examples site for code snippets (e.g., RayCastIsosurface).
-- **Resources**: VTK documentation (vtk.org/doc) and Kitware blogs for updates.

-This setup should integrate well with your package—let me know if you need code samples!
+# Information Report: Development Options for Adapting Legacy Computational Graphics Software to Modern VTK and Graphics Hardware

+## Executive Summary
+This report synthesizes discussions on integrating legacy rendering components from our computational geometry package into the Visualization Toolkit (VTK), leveraging modern graphics hardware such as GPUs via OpenGL and CUDA.
+The primary goals are to enhance performance for volume rendering, isosurface extraction, arbitrary geometry, and volumetric meshes while preserving custom legacy renderers.
+Key options include using VTK's extensible mapper-actor pipeline for standard and custom rendering, with support for multi-volume scenes and depth-aware compositing.
+Implementation directions emphasize subclassing VTK classes for custom integrations, performance benchmarking, and handling overlaps in multi-volume scenarios.
+This will inform our planning document for a hardened implementation path, prioritizing GPU acceleration and compatibility with existing data structures.

+## Background and Objectives
+Our legacy software includes specialized renderers: an OpenGL ARB fragment program-based volume renderer (high-speed, legacy shaders) and a raycasting volume/isosurface renderer ("volren") being ported to CUDA for acceleration.
+The package handles volume data, arbitrary polygonal geometry (triangles/quads with colors/textures), tetrahedral/hexahedral meshes, and isosurfaces.
+Adaptation to VTK aims to:
+- Utilize VTK's robust visualization pipeline for scene management, interaction, and data filtering.
+- Integrate custom renderers as extensions for performance comparisons and hybrid use.
+- Support multiple volumes in scenes with proper depth blending to avoid artifacts.
+- Leverage modern hardware (e.g., NVIDIA GPUs for CUDA) while maintaining fallback options.

+VTK (version 9.x+ as of late 2025) provides excellent extensibility through subclassing and modular builds, making it suitable for our needs.
+Challenges include migrating legacy ARB shaders to GLSL, ensuring CUDA-OpenGL interoperability, and optimizing for overlapping volumes.

+## VTK Rendering Options for Key Data Types
+VTK offers a variety of mappers and actors tailored to our data types, typically connected via a pipeline: data source → filter → mapper → actor → renderer.
+These can be GPU-accelerated for real-time performance.

+### Volume Data (3D Texture with Volume Rendering)
+For scalar fields in structured grids (e.g., vtkImageData), VTK uses ray casting or texture slicing:
+- **vtkSmartVolumeMapper**: Adaptive, hardware-optimal (often GPU ray casting with 3D textures).
+- **vtkGPUVolumeRayCastMapper**: GPU-based for high-speed rendering with shading.
+- **vtkFixedPointVolumeRayCastMapper**: CPU fallback for precision.
+- **vtkVolumeTextureMapper3D** (legacy): Direct 3D texture compositing.
+- Supporting: **vtkVolume** (actor), **vtkVolumeProperty** (transfer functions), **vtkVolumeTexture** (data management).

+### Arbitrary Geometry (Triangles, Quads with Colored Vertices or Texture Mapping)
+For polygonal data (vtkPolyData):
+- **vtkPolyDataMapper**: Core for tris/quads, supports vertex coloring and 2D/3D textures.
+- **vtkCompositePolyDataMapper**: For multi-block datasets.
+- **vtkDataSetMapper**: General-purpose with scalar/texture support.
+- **vtkTexture**: For 2D/3D mapping; multi-texturing for layers.
+- Supporting: **vtkActor**, **vtkProperty**.

+### Tetrahedral Volumetric Meshes (vtkUnstructuredGrid with VTK_TETRA)
+- **vtkUnstructuredGridVolumeRayCastMapper**: Ray casting for volumes.
+- **vtkProjectedTetrahedraMapper**: GPU-accelerated projection.
+- **vtkUnstructuredGridVolumeZSweepMapper**: Z-sweep rendering.
+- Surface: **vtkUnstructuredGridMapper**, **vtkCellGridMapper**.
+- Generation: **vtkDelaunay3D** filter.

+### Hexahedral Volumetric Meshes (vtkUnstructuredGrid with VTK_HEXAHEDRON)
+- **vtkUnstructuredGridVolumeRayCastMapper**: For hex volumes.
+- **vtkUnstructuredGridVolumeZSweepMapper**: Z-sweep.
+- **vtkSmartVolumeMapper**: Fallback for structured hexes.
+- Surface: **vtkUnstructuredGridMapper**, **vtkCellGridMapper**/**vtkCompositeCellGridMapper**.
+- Extensions: vtkHDF for polyhedral cells.

+### Isosurface Rendering
+- **Extraction-Based**: Generate vtkPolyData for surface rendering.
+  - **vtkMarchingCubes**: For structured data.
+  - **vtkContourFilter**: General, multi-value contours.
+  - Optimized: **vtkFlyingEdges**, **vtkContourGrid**, **vtkContour3DLinearGrid**, **vtkmContour**.
+  - **vtkExtractSurface**: For signed distance fields.
+- **Direct Volume-Based**: Use transfer functions in **vtkSmartVolumeMapper**/**vtkGPUVolumeRayCastMapper** with ISOSURFACE_BLEND mode.

+Integration Tips: Use filters like vtkImageImport for custom data; GPU for speed, CPU for fallback.

+## Custom Renderer Integration and Performance Comparison
+To adapt legacy renderers:

+### OpenGL ARB Fragment Program-Based Volume Renderer
+- **Approach**: Subclass **vtkAbstractVolumeMapper** or **vtkGPUVolumeRayCastMapper**; implement **Render()** with ARB logic (convert to GLSL for modern compatibility).
+- **Shader Customization**: Use **AddShaderReplacement** or **SetFragmentShaderCode** for partial/full overrides.
+- **Extension Build**: Create a VTK module via CMake; load dynamically.
+- **Performance Comparison**: Use **vtkTimerLog** for frame times; test with profilers (Nsight).
+Expect gains in simple cases but validate against stock.

+### CUDA-Ported Volren Raycaster (Volume and Isosurfaces)
+- **Likelihood**: High (80-90%) via CUDA-OpenGL interop.
+- **Approach**: Subclass **vtkAbstractVolumeMapper**; in **Render()**, register GL textures with CUDA, launch kernels to write color/depth, unmap, and composite quad with depth blending (use **gl_FragDepth**).
+- **Alternative**: Subclass **vtkRenderPass** for post-processing compositing.
+- **Depth Handling**: Preserve scene depth (**SetPreserveDepthBuffer(1)**); test/write via textures.
+- **Build**: Compile VTK with CUDA; link custom module.

+## Multi-Volume Scene Support
+- **Non-Overlapping**: Multiple **vtkVolume** actors with individual mappers; auto-sort via **vtkFrustumCoverageCuller**.
+- **Overlapping**: Use **vtkMultiVolume** with shared **vtkGPUVolumeRayCastMapper** for unified raycasting; supports properties per volume.
+- **Custom Integration**: Extend mappers for multi-input; expect strong support with testing for artifacts.
+- **Depth Buffer Management**: Volumes render post-opaque geometry; multi-volume computes unified depth.
+Use **vtkDualDepthPeelingPass** for translucents.
+- **Level of Support**: Robust (up to several volumes); performance scales with GPU resources.

+## Recommendations for Implementation Direction
+1. **Prioritize GPU Pathways**: Start with stock VTK GPU mappers; integrate customs via subclasses for hybrid testing.
+2. **Modular Build**: Develop custom mappers as VTK modules for easy swapping and benchmarking.
+3. **Migration Steps**: Convert ARB to GLSL; ensure CUDA interop syncs with VTK state.
+4. **Testing Focus**: Benchmark with **vtkTimerLog**; validate multi-volume overlaps and depth blending on varied datasets.
+5. **Resources**: VTK docs/examples; upgrade to latest for multi-volume enhancements.
+6. **Risks and Mitigations**: Overhead in interop—profile early; fallback to CPU for non-NVIDIA hardware.

+This framework positions us to modernize our software efficiently, blending legacy strengths with VTK's ecosystem.
+Next steps: Prototype a custom mapper and multi-volume scene.